thephpleague/csv/upgrading/upgrading-6.0.md

 ## Already deprecated methods in 5.0 series, removed in 6.0

-- `setSortBy`: the method was already deprecated since version 5.2 and replaced by `addSortBy`.
+- `setSortBy`: deprecated since version 5.2 and replaced by `addSortBy`.
-- `setFilter`: the method was already deprecated since version 5.1 and replaced by `addFilter`.
+- `setFilter`: deprecated since version 5.1 and replaced by `addFilter`.